Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/gpu_intermediate.rst

     def training_step(self, batch, batch_idx):
         y_0 = batch

 For most metrics, this doesn't really matter.
-However, if you want to add something to your computational graph (like softmax) using all batch parts you can use the `training_step_end` step.
+However, if you want to add something to your computational graph using all batch parts you can use the `training_step_end` step.

 .. testcode::